-I confirm that I have read the North Ridge High School Behaviour policy and agree to support the school in the implementation of this policy.
+I confirm that I have read the North Ridge High School Behaviour policy on our guide to a caring school and agree to support the school in the implementation of this policy.

-Childs Name
+Childs Name -

-Class
+Class -

-Signed parent/carer)
+Signed (parent / carer)

 Date

 We would like to hear if you have any feedback.
 Please comment below: